National Guard to supply Puerto Rico islands with food, gas

 “It’s a situation ... that is chronic and spans multiple decades,” Rossello said as he signed an executive order to activate the National Guard.

-Mara Perez, who recently was appointed director of Puerto Rico’s Maritime Transportation Authority, said residents of Vieques and Culebra urgently needed supplies after two ferries broke down last weekend.
+Mara Perez, who recently was appointed director of Puerto Rico’s Maritime Transportation Authority, said residents of Vieques and Culebra urgently needed supplies after two cargo ferries broke down last weekend.
 The two other ferries were already being repaired, she said.
+Meanwhile, Rossello said his administration expects to soon rent a fifth private ferry.

-The breakdown means that many people who need to travel to the main island for medical visits and other business have been stranded because they cannot afford to fly or hire private boats, said Vilma Santana, a Vieques resident whose husband is on dialysis.
+The breakdown means that some people who need to travel to the main island for medical visits and other business have been forced to wait in long lines for the passenger ferries because they cannot afford to fly or hire private boats, said Vilma Santana, a Vieques resident whose husband is on dialysis.

 “The government has not responded,” she said.
 “Nothing has changed.”

 People on both islands say their situation remains dire after Hurricane Maria hit in September 2017.
-Both Vieques and Culebra still rely entirely on generators for electricity, and the only clinic in Vieques is shuttered and slated for demolition.
+The only clinic in Vieques is shuttered and slated for demolition.
 A shelter is currently serving as a makeshift clinic, but most people are still forced to travel to Puerto Rico for medical attention.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.